Date enacted or revised:

 REPAIRS OF PROPERTY

-Complete Property Control Exhibit 3 form for repairs of any movable property.
-This form is not forwarded to the Property Control Office – it is for internal use only.
-File this form to assist in tracking equipment sent for repairs.
+Complete the Authority to Release Equipment for Repairs form for any movable property.
+This form is to be forwarded to the Property Control Office prior to equipment being sent for repair.

 THEFT OF PROPERTY